 - discussing experiences with the latest treatments for chronic pain

 - offering consistent, compassionate, peer-to-peer support as well as support from trained professionals

-Finding online support groups
+Finding online support groups for chronic pain

 Online support groups offer convenience since you can access them at any time and any place.
 They also offer a bit of anonymity.
 This can make it easier for when you need to discuss difficult topics.

 Some people find it easier to stay in touch with online groups.
 They don’t require you to have the energy or ability to leave your house to engage with others.

 You have many options to choose from if you’re looking for online chronic pain support groups.
 Many of them are held as forums.
 You may find some groups that have been developed through social media, such as Facebook groups.
 Be sure to check the anonymity of the groups you join if privacy is a concern for you.